crowdsourcing-class/crowdsourcing-class.github.io/assignment6.md

 For this assignment, you can work in teams of 3-4 people.
 Your final project will require that you work in groups, so this is a good chance for you to form a group and test out whether you want to work with those people.

-You have seven options for academic papers that you can replicate:
+You have five options for academic papers that you can replicate:

 * [Demographics of Mechanical Turk](readings/downloads/platform/demographics-of-mturk.pdf) by Panos Ipeirotis
 * [Exploring Iterative and Parallel Human Computation Processes](readings/downloads/programming/iterative-and-parallel-processing-in-hcomp.pdf) by Greg Little, Lydia B. Chilton, Max Goldman, and Robert C. Miller.
 Please note that the TurKit software used is no longer maintained and does not work with the current version of MTurk APIs.
 You can still run the experiments manually rather than with TurKit.